Case Result · Hazing

 Results

 The litigation resulted in numerous significant financial settlements against Louisiana State University, Phi Delta Theta Fraternity, and multiple individual defendants.
-The case also established groundbreaking legal precedent under Title IX.
+The case also established a groundbreaking legal precedent under Title IX.
 One defendant chose to proceed to trial, where a jury returned a verdict of $6.2 million in favor of the family.

 Impact